 On September 15, 2011, the Bank entered into a Securities Purchase Agreement (the "Purchase Agreement") with the Secretary of the Treasury (the "Treasury"), pursuant to which the Bank issued and sold to the Treasury 5,083 shares of its Senior Non-Cumulative Perpetual Preferred Stock, Series 2011A (the "Series 2011A Preferred Stock"), having a liquidation preference of \$1,000 per share (the "Liquidation Amount"), for proceeds of \$5,083,000.
-The Purchase Agreement was entered into, and the Series 2011A Preferred Stock was issued, pursuant to the Treasury's SBLF program, a \$30 billion fund established under the Small Business Jobs Act of 2010 that encourages lending to small businesses by providing capital to qualified community banks with assets of less than \$10 billion.
+The Purchase Agreement was entered into, and the Series 2011A Preferred Stock was issued, pursuant to the Treasury's Small Business Lending Fund ('SBLF") program, a \$30 billion fund established under the Small Business Jobs Act of 2010 that encourages lending to small businesses by providing capital to qualified community banks with assets of less than \$10 billion.
 The proceeds were used to partially redeem \$5,147,000 of the Series 2009A, 2009B and 2009C preferred stock previously issued to the Treasury under its Capital Purchase Program.

 The Series 2011A Preferred Stock qualifies as Tier 1 capital for the Bank.
 Non-cumulative dividends are payable quarterly on the Series 2011A Preferred Stock, beginning January 1, 2012.
 The dividend rate is calculated as a percentage of the aggregate Liquidation Amount of the outstanding Series 2011A Preferred Stock and is based on changes in the level of "Qualified Small Business Lending" or "QSBL" (as defined in the Purchase Agreement) by the Bank.
-Based upon the increase in the Bank's level of QSBL over the baseline level calculated under the terms of the Purchase Agreement, the dividend rate for the initial dividend period, which is from the date of issuance through December 31, 2011, was 5.0%.
-For the 2nd through 10th calendar quarters, the annual dividend rate may be adjusted to between 1% and 5%, to reflect the amount of change in the Banks' level of QSBL.
-For the 11th calendar quarter through 4.5 years after issuance, the dividend rate will be fixed at between 1% and 7% based upon the increase in QSBL as compared to the baseline.
-As of December 31, 2015 and 2014, the annual dividend rate was set at 1.0%.
-On March 15, 2016, 4.5 years after issuance, the dividend rate will increase to 9%.
+During 2016 and 2015, the annual dividend rate was set at 1.0%.

-The Series 2011A preferred shares are non-voting, other than class voting rights on matters that could adversely affect the shares.
-The preferred shares are redeemable at any time, with Treasury, Federal Reserve and FDIC approval.
+The Series 2011A Preferred Stock shares are non-voting, other than class voting rights on matters that could adversely affect the shares, and are redeemable at any time, with Treasury, Federal Reserve and FDIC approval.